kkuchta/kkuchta.github.com/_drafts/interviewing_notes.md

   - Best answer I've seen is "when they're stumped, do they give up?"
   - Can you "see how they think" with an actual code question?

+# Trivia
+- "You can look most things up", so not a good test on the face of it
+- It's true that experience with a tech stack correlates with more trivia knowledge.
+- 2 weeks into ruby, I might know, say, 10% of the standard lib.
+- 1 year in, I might know 50%
+- 5 years, I might know 90%
+- At 5 years, you ask 10 questions, but most of them were in the 10% I don't know
+- Too non-deterministic

 ## Tell me about X
 - A time you struggled with a team member
 - A big/difficult/hairy problem